 - Current employees of the applicant and one of the following:

 - Working in a low-skilled occupation (as defined by the National Occupation Classification and listed here)

-- An apprentice
+- Working as an apprentice

 Owners are not eligible as participants under the Foundational Training Stream.